Marriage Charter of Empress Theophanu: Historical context

 The Marriage Charter acts as the reference document for the wedding of the 17-year-old Otto II and the 12-year-old Theophanu.
 The wedding took place on 14 April 972 in St. Peter's Basilica and was officiated by Pope John XIII.
 Politically, the marriage marked the recognition of the Ottonian Empire by the Byzantine Empire.
 In this document, Otto II granted Theophanu the right to an extensive dower for personal use throughout her life (legitima dos), as well as her entry into a consortium imperii with Otto II, meaning that both would share imperial authority over the Holy Roman Empire.

-It is likely that Theophanu kept the document until October 989, when she left for her journey to Italy and Rome, at which time it is believed she placed it in Gandersheim Abbey to preserve the document.
+It is likely that Theophanu kept the document until the eve of her journey to Italy in October 989, at which time it is believed she placed it in Gandersheim Abbey for preservation.
 It was discovered and published in 1700 by writer and historian Johann Georg Leuckfeld.
 Gottfried Wilhelm Leibniz was among the first to recognise the historical significance of this document, and reports on it in History of Welf.
 After the secularisation of Gandersheim Abbey in 1811, the document was transferred to the Göttingen State and University Library.
 On 4 May 1820, the archives from the abbey were delivered to the treasury of the duchy of Brunswick.
 In 1835, the document was transferred to the State Archives of Wolfenbüttel, where it remains.

 This document outlines the revenue and profits that Theophanu would receive from this marriage, and it begins with a speech similar to sermons held at weddings.
 The document describes what Theophanu will receive from Otto II: rights to the revenues from Istria, Pescara; Walcheren, Wichelen, Nivelles Abbey with 14000 belonging farms; and farms in Boppard, Tiel, Herford, Kyffhaeuser, and Nordhausen.